pexip/angular-enhance-text/README.md

 All content to the filter is explicitely sanitized and marked as safe.
 .

+For a complete example see the examples folder.

 ## Configuration

 To configure the provider, inject the provider in your config method: